Professional snooker career of Ronnie O'Sullivan: 2023–24 season: A fourth consecutive Shanghai Masters title, record-extending eighth UK Championship and Masters titles, and the World Grand Prix

 The 2023-24 snooker season marked a return to China for the first time since 2019, mainly due to the effects of the COVID-19 pandemic.
 Ronnie O'Sullivan was the defending Shanghai Masters champion and had not lost a match in this event since his defeat to Michael Holt in the 2016 tournament.
-O'Sullivan's rich run of form in this event continued, as he defeated reigning World Champion Luca Brecel 11-9 in the final to record his 18th consecutive Shanghai Masters match win, as well as his fourth consecutive Shanghai Masters title and fifth title in this event overall.
+O'Sullivan's rich run of form in this event continued, as he defeated reigning World Champion Luca Brecel 11–9 in the final to record his 18th consecutive Shanghai Masters match win, as well as his fourth consecutive Shanghai Masters title and fifth title in this event overall.

 The 2023 UK Championship marked the 30th anniversary of Ronnie O'Sullivan's first ranking title and first Triple Crown title at the 1993 UK Championship, where he broke Stephen Hendry's record as the youngest player to win a ranking title at the age of 17 years and 358 days, a record that he still holds.
 Thirty years later, O'Sullivan reached his 9th UK Championship final and his 30th Triple Crown final overall, where he faced three-time UK Champion Ding Junhui.
-O'Sullivan emerged as a 10-7 victor to achieve a record-extending eighth UK Championship title and 22nd Triple Crown title, making him the oldest player in history to win this event, at the age of 47 years and 363 days.
+O'Sullivan emerged as a 10–7 victor to achieve a record-extending eighth UK Championship title and 22nd Triple Crown title, making him the oldest player in history to win this event, at the age of 47 years and 363 days.

 O'Sullivan defeated Ali Carter 10-7 in the final of the 2024 Masters, making it a record-extending eighth Masters; a title he last held in 2017.
 He won his first Masters at the age of 19 years and 69 days in 1995 and his latest at 48 years and 39 days.
 Making him both the youngest and oldest winner of the Masters.

-One week after winning the Masters, Ronnie beat Judd Trump 10-7 to win the World Grand Prix final for his third time.
+One week after winning the Masters, Ronnie beat Judd Trump 10–7 to win the World Grand Prix final for his third time.
+During the Players Championship, O'Sullivan's 16-match winning streak came to an end following a 0–6 defeat by Mark Selby.
+At the inaugural World Masters of Snooker, the first professional snooker tournament held in Saudi Arabia, he defeated Brecel 5–2 in the final, capturing his fifth professional title of the season.
+At the 2024 World Championship, O'Sullivan suffered a 10–13 loss to Stuart Bingham in the quarter-finals.